angela1C/Programming-and-Scripting-Project/README.md

 #### (iris data set and machine learning)
 The iris data set is a relatively small data set containing only 150 observations.
 Each observation in the data set represents one instance of an iris plant or flower.
 Each observation belongs to one class of three possible classes and this information is provided in the data set.
-It can be considered a multi-class classification problem as there are multiple classes in the data set
+It can be considered a multi-class classification problem as there are multiple classes in the data set and not just two.

 All the labels are provided in the data set.
 These labels are the species or class of iris plant that each observation belongs to.
 There are many machine learning algorithms which can be split into supervised or unsupervised learning.

+Machine learning gives 'computers the ability to learn without being explicitly programmed' - definition attributed to Arthur Samuel.
 Statistical learning is a set of tools for modelling and understanding complex data sets.
 Linear regression is used for predicting quantitative values such as house prices.
-Fisher developed linear discriminant analysis in 1936 to predict qualitative values such as which class of iris each observation belonged to.
+Fisher developed linear discriminant analysis in 1936 to predict qualitative values such as which category or class of iris each observation belonged to.

 ##### Now a little bit about Fisher and the Iris data set.
 I will come back to this
 ##### Will also include a bit about Edgar Anderson, the American botanist who collected the data in the first place.
 and why he did so.
 I think the reason Fisher and Anderson looked at the petal and sepal measurements as a way to classify the iris plants is relevant.
 From the description of the iris flowers, including features such as their overall height and leaf type as well as colour, it would seem that the different species could be easily separated.
-Yet they focused on only the petal and sepal lengths and widths.
+Yet they focused on only the petal and sepal lengths and widths, or more like a combination of the measurements.

 Note that this information is primarily gathered from following the web links at the [Iris flower data set wikipedia wiki](https://en.wikipedia.org/wiki/Iris_flower_data_set#cite_note-5) and the [UCI Machine Learning Repository - Iris Data Set](https://archive.ics.uci.edu/ml/datasets/iris) pages which both provide references to the original works by R.A.
 Fisher and Edgar Anderson.
 The Iris flower data set or Fisher Iris data set is often called Anderson's Iris data set as the data was collected by Edgar Anderson.